-In Gunnerkrigg Court, Reynardine's behavior seems to match his outward form: when he's a pint-sized plushy, he's snarky and generally unpleasant; when he's a Big, Badass Wolf, he's helpful and seemingly concerned with Antimony's well-being.
+In Gunnerkrigg Court, Reynardine's behavior seems to match his outward form: when he's a pint-sized plushy, he's snarky and generally unpleasant; when he's a Noble Wolf, he's helpful and seemingly concerned with Antimony's well-being.
 It's unclear which is the cause and which is the effect.

 Kat: You should stay as a wolf more often, dude.
 You're much nicer this way.
 Reynardine: Well, the mind is nothing but a plaything of the body, correct?